FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 ```

 In this example a customizable title "Task title" will be added to the Work Item and it will be assigned to "test@test.com".
-There are a lot other fields for Azure Integration that can be found at Azure Devops API reference page mentioned above.
+Additional customizable fields supported by the Azure Integration can be found at Azure Devops API reference page mentioned above.

 ## PagerDuty Incidents
 If you have PagerDuty set up in your Insights organization, you can use the